Loading...

 I've got some figurative language in there.

-Okay, so now setting slowly to start my second sentence, talking about the sun.
+Okay, so now, setting slowly, to start my second sentence, talking about the sun.

-Well that gives me a non-finite clause straight away.
+Well, that gives me a non-finite clause straight away.

-Setting slowly, the hot evening sun illuminated several huge factories.
+Setting slowly, the hot, evening sun illuminated several huge factories.

-That could be some metaphor, some metaphors used there to be able to create a more figurative language.
+Some metaphors used there to be able to create a more figurative language.

-And I think I have an opportunity here to use a non-finite clause in the second half of a sentence.
+And I think I have an opportunity here to use a non-finite clause in the second half of the sentence 'cause I know my success criteria wants me to vary their position.

-Starting with that progressive tense verb, reaching vertically, like this is going to be a simile, like skeletal fingers.
+Reaching vertically like, this is going to be a simile, like skeletal fingers.

 Really nice.